MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-pane.md

 # Configure actions and the actions pane

-Upon opening the flow designer, the actions pane on the left side of the window shows all the action groups.
+In the flow designer, the actions pane on the left side of the window shows all the action groups.

 ![Screenshot of the actions pane.](\media\actions-pane\actions-pane.png)